Q. When does the season start and end?

 A. No. We welcome new beginners of any age to skate.

-Q. My child skated in the Intro to Figure Skating (or Intro to Hockey) last year, can I sign her up again for the Intro session?
+Q. My child skated in the Intro to Figure Skating (or Intro to Hockey) last year, can I sign them up again for the Intro session?

-A. No, she would need to sign up for a regular season session.
+A. No, they would need to sign up for a regular season session.
 The Intro programs are only for children who have never skated with this club.

 Q. My child finished skating the 5 weeks of Intro to Figure Skating (or Intro to Hockey) this season.
-Can she continue with another 5 week Intro session?
+Can they continue with another 5 week Intro session?

 A. No, but at this point the skating lessons can continue by purchasing a Basic Skills (or Hockey) session.
 The cost will be prorated and the membership fee waived for the first year.